Super Bowl XXX: Since the Super Bowl

-Both teams would post 10–6 records in 1996 and would win their opening playoff games by sizable margins before losing in the Divisional round of the NFL playoffs.
-Pittsburgh would reach the AFC Championship Game in 1997 before breaking up most of the team's nucleus during the 1998 and 1999 offseasons.
+Both teams posted 10–6 records in 1996 and won their opening playoff games by sizable margins before losing in the divisional round of the NFL playoffs.
+Pittsburgh reached the AFC Championship Game in 1997 before most of the team's nucleus was broken up during the 1998 and 1999 off-seasons.
 Coach Bill Cowher and defensive back Willie Williams were the team's lone links to be a part of the Super Bowl XL championship team.
-The team would acquire running back Jerome Bettis in the 1996 offseason after releasing Morris for possession of illegal drugs months after Super Bowl XXX.
+The team acquired running back Jerome Bettis in the 1996 offseason after releasing Morris for possession of illegal drugs months after Super Bowl XXX.
 Pittsburgh eventually reclaimed the record for most Vince Lombardi Trophies with six, following their victory in Super Bowl XLIII.

 Super Bowl XXX served as the final Super Bowl victory for the Cowboys' dynasty of the 1990s.
-Dallas would win only one more postseason game until 2009.
+Dallas won only one more postseason game until 2009.
+In addition, the Cowboys have not reached the NFC Championship Game since winning Super Bowl XXX, the fourth longest active Conference Championship appearance drought in the NFL (not including the Houston Texans who have never appeared in a Conference Championship Game but have only been a franchise since 2002).
 Injuries forced Michael Irvin and fullback Daryl Johnston to retire after the 1999 season, and Aikman also retired due to injuries one year later.
 Smith became the NFL's all-time leading rusher in 2002 before he was released by the team after that season.
-1995 was statistically the best season for the Cowboys' triplets, although all three have stated that the 1995 Super Bowl was easily the toughest of the three Super Bowl runs.
+Statistically, 1995 was the best season for the Cowboys' triplets, although all three have said that the 1995 Super Bowl was easily the toughest of the three Super Bowl runs.
 The Cowboys also became the first team to win Super Bowls under three head coaches (Tom Landry in Super Bowls VI and XII, Jimmy Johnson in Super Bowls XXVII and XXVIII, and Switzer).
 Two other teams have since won Super Bowl championships under three coaches, with the Green Bay Packers winning under Vince Lombardi, Mike Holmgren, and Mike McCarthy, and the Pittsburgh Steelers winning under Chuck Noll, Cowher, and Mike Tomlin.